How to save water at home: 5 top tips

-These tips won't get you out of the washing up, but they will have you one step closer to being water efficient
+These tips won't get you out of the washing up, but they will have you one step closer to being water efficient.

 A man and his young daughter learning how to save water whilst brushing their teeth together in a bathroom

-Clean, fresh water is one of our most precious limited resources, so it’s natural that we would want to learn how to save water at home.
-With a handful of simple tweaks to your everyday life it’s actually really easy to do.
+With a handful of simple tweaks to your everyday life, saving water is actually really easy to do.
+Plus, it’s a great way to reduce your water bill and potentially save a few pennies!
 So, how can we save water?
-Keep reading to find out five of the easiest ways to cut down the amount you use.
+Keep reading to find out six of the easiest ways to cut down the amount you use.

 1. How to save water in the bathroom